lswzzz/awesome-Gentools/README.md

 ## Music_Generators
 - [Computoser](http://computoser.com/) -Computoser uses AI algorithms to generate music.
 Each generated track is a unique combination of tones, rhythm and instruments.
-All the tracks are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+All the tracks are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License. 🆓
 - [Fake Music Generator](https://www.fakemusicgenerator.com/) - The Fake Music Generator is a free tool created by [Corban Works LLC](https://www.corbanworks.com/), the makers of the Fake Name Generator and the Fake Mail Generator.
 It provides free computer generated music, artist names, album and track titles, and album art.
 The magic behind it all is [cgMusic](http://maciej.codeminion.com/2008/05/cgmusic-computers-create-music/).
-All the generations are licensed under the Creative Commons Zero License.
+All the generations are licensed under the Creative Commons Zero License. 🆓
 - [Wolfram Tone Generator](https://tones.wolfram.com) -
 An Experiment in a New Kind of Music — made possible by the Wolfram Programming Language and [A New Kind of Science](https://www.wolframscience.com/nks/).
-All the tracks generated are licensed under the Creative Commons Zero License.
+All the tracks generated are licensed under the Creative Commons Zero License.🆓
 - [Abundant Music](https://pernyblom.github.io/abundant-music/index.html) -Abundant Music is a procedural music generator that doesn't require any musical knowledge to generate music.
 You can generate new songs by pressing a single button.
-All tracks generated are licensed under the Creative Commons Zero License.
+All tracks generated are licensed under the Creative Commons Zero License.🆓
 - [Random Music Generators](https://random-music-generators.herokuapp.com/melody) - Random chord, melody, and rhythm generators with MIDI output created by Dave Cohen aka "scraggo" on Github.
-All the tracks generated are licensed under the Creative Common Zero License.
+All the tracks generated are licensed under the Creative Common Zero License.🆓
 - [Melobytes](https://melobytes.com/en/) - A collection of various AI & Algorthmic generative music tools from image to music and more.
 A subscription is required for your generated tracks to be used for any commercial purposes.  ![icon](https://github.com/luong-komorebi/Awesome-Linux-Software/blob/master/img/money.svg)
 - [Melisma Stochastic Melody Generator](https://www.link.cs.cmu.edu/melody-generator/) The Melisma Stochastic Melody Generator is a computer program that generates original melodies using stochastic (i.e. partly random)processes.
 From this site, you can generate a melody using parameters of your own choosing; the melody will be returned to you in the formof a midifile, which will then be played on your computer.
-All tracks generated are licensed under the Creative Commons Zero License.
+All tracks generated are licensed under the Creative Commons Zero License.🆓
 - [Langorhythm](https://kickthejetengine.com/langorhythm/) - A music generator that turns text into music.
 You can use it for inspiration for melodies.
 The result varies from chaos to really interesting unconventional melodies.
-All tracks generated are licensed under the Creative Commons Zero License.
+All tracks generated are licensed under the Creative Commons Zero License.🆓
 - [Artificial Intelligence Virtual Artist](https://aiva.ai/) - One of the best AI powered music generators.
 A subscription is required for any sort of commercial usage. ![icon](https://github.com/luong-komorebi/Awesome-Linux-Software/blob/master/img/money.svg)
 - [Ecrett Music](https://ecrettmusic.com) - AI Powered music generator strictyl for content creators (game/video/podcast), not musicians.
 A subscription is required for any commercial usage. ![icon](https://github.com/luong-komorebi/Awesome-Linux-Software/blob/master/img/money.svg)
 - [Wavebots Editor](https://krasse.itch.io/wavebots-editor) A procedural music and sound effect generator by the same creator of Abundant Music (Perpetual License) ![icon](https://github.com/luong-komorebi/Awesome-Linux-Software/blob/master/img/money.svg)